What kind of students do best in our program?

 The A Beka curriculum presents a Christian perspective on all of life.
 Although it is an academically advanced curriculum, the teaching methods enable every diligent student to do well in oral and written communication, math, science, and the humanities.

 The Grade 1-6 students receive an assignment sheet on Mondays outlining the week’s seatwork and homework.
 Students in Grade 7 and 8 learn to make daily entries of their assignments in an agenda.
-High school students will use their agenda to record their assignments.
 Accordingly, parents are able to monitor homework and supervise preparation for upcoming tests.

 Kindergarten: Among many other things, this is a wonderful time for learning language through stories, songs, Scripture memorization, and reading.
 The A Beka curriculum gives children a strong start in school by teaching them phonics and cursive writing beginning in Junior Kindergarten.
 Accordingly, those students who are ready to sit and listen, and then to practice and apply what they have been taught on their daily worksheets, are more likely to enjoy this program than those who still need to be in a play program.